treimers/square-1/src/main/markdown/net/treimers/square1/1_2_notation.md

 The pieces in the bottom layer are counted starting from the position right to the gap.
 Next pieces are arranged clockwise (from bottom view).
 The bottom layer of a solved Square-1 consist of pieces 5E6F7G8H.

-The starting piece positions at top and bottom layer are illustrated in the next picture:
+The starting piece positions at top and bottom layer and arrangement of the pieces in the two layers is illustrated in the next picture.

 <img src="images/notation.png" alt="Notation" width="469" height="831">